-(a) Abolished in 1922. (b) Plus expense allowances exempt from income tax-Senators, £550; Members of House of Representatives, £400-£900, varying with electoral divisions.
+- (a) Abolished in 1922. (b) Plus expense allowances-Senators, £700; Members of the House of Representatives, city electorates, £600, country electorates, £800.
 See also para.
-6 following. (c) Plus allowance of £400 for metropolitan, £600 for urban, £700 for innar country and £800 for outer country electorates. (d) According to distance of electorate from Adelaide. (e) Subject to an adjustment in accordance with variations of the State basic wage which at 31st December, 1955 was £20 per annum.
-Plus £50 where any part of electorate is more than 50 miles from Perth. (f) Includes cost of living adjustment, pegged at £382.
-Plus allowance according to area of electorate and distance from the capital varying from £250 to £550 in the case of the House of Assembly. (g) Subject to adjustment in accord Assembly. (g) Subject to adjustment in accordance with any variation of the equivalent Public Service Award classification which at 30th June, 1956 was £21 per annum.
-Plus marginal allowances of £100 for metropolitan electorates.

-6. Commonwealth Parliamentary Allowances.
-Section 48 of the Commonwealth Constitution granted to each Senator and member of the House of Representatives an allowance of £400 a year until Parliament should decide to alter it.
-This general allowance has been altered on several occasions (see Official Year Book No. 42, pp. 69 and 70) and in 1952 was raised to $\pm 1,750$ a year.
-Certain additional allowances are also provided for holders of Parliamentary Offices, etc., details of which are also given in the issue referred to above.

-7. Enactments of the Parliament.-In the Commonwealth, all laws are enacted in the name of the Sovereign, the Senate, and the House of Representatives.
+6 following. (c) Plus allowance varying from £500 to £800 according to remoteness of electorate, (d) Plus allowance of £400 for metropolitan, £600 for urban, £700 for inner country and £800 for outer country electorates. (e) Plus allowance according to distance of electorate from Adelaide; £50 if more than 50 miles, £75 if more than 200 miles. (f) Plus an adjustment in accordance with variations of the State basic wage which at 31st December, 1956 was £40.
+Plus £50 where any part of electorate is more than 50 miles from Perth. (g) Plus cost of living adjustment, pegged at £382.
+Plus allowance according to area of electorate and distance from the capital varying from £250 to £500 in the case of the Legislative Council, and from £500 to £800 in the case of the House of Assembly. (h) Plus marging from £175 to £400 for other non-metropolitan electorates and ranging from £175 to £400 for other non-metropolitan electorates. - 6.
+Commonwealth Parliamentary Allowances.
+Section 48 of the Commonwealth Constitution granted to each senator and member of the House of Representatives an allowance of £400 a year until Parliament should decide to alter it.
+This general allowance has been altered on several occasions (see Official Year Book No. 42, pp. 69 and 70) and in 1956 was raised to £2,350 a year.
+Certain additional allowances are also provided for holders of Parliamentary Offices, etc., details of which are also given in the issue referred to above. - 7.
+Enactments of the Parliament.-In the Commonwealth, all laws are enacted in the name of the Sovereign, the Senate, and the House of Representatives.
 The subjects with respect to which the Commonwealth Parliament is empowered to make laws are enumerated in the Constitution.
 In the States, other than South Australia and Tasmania, laws are enacted in the name of the Sovereign by and with the consent of the Legislative Council (except in Queensland) and Legislative Assembly.
 In South Australia and Tasmania, laws are expressed to be enacted in the name of the Governor of the State, with the advice and consent of the Parliament in the case of South Australia, and of the Legislative Council and House of Assembly in the case of Tasmania.
 The Governor-General or the State Governor acts on behalf of, and in the name of, the Sovereign, in assenting to Bills passed by the Legislatures, but he may reserve them for the special consideration of the Sovereign.
-The Parliaments of the States are empowered generally, subject to the Commonwealth Constitution, to make laws in and for their respective States, in all cases whatsoever.
+Parliaments of the States are empowered generally, subject to the Commonwealth Constitution, to make laws in and for their respective States, in all cases whatsoever.
 Subject to certain limitations, they may alter, repeal, or vary their Constitutions.
 Where a law of a State is inconsistent with a law of the Commonwealth, the latter prevails, and the former is, to the extent of the inconsistency, invalid.